 Depression and Sleep Disorders: Depression affects lots of veterans after they leave the military.
 Depression can affect people in many different ways; one of those ways is by developing sleep disorders.
 It is sort of a chicken or the egg situation.
 Depression can cause sleep disorders and sleep disorders can cause depression.
 If a veterans is receiving Veterans Benefits for Depression they may also be able to service-connect their sleep disorders.

 Pain and Sleep Disorders: Pain is the reason lots of veterans have sleep disorders.
 Many veterans have trouble sleeping because their pain is too much.
+One of the most common problems veterans have is back pain.
 Other veterans have sleep disorders because of the pain medication they must take.
 If your pain is related to your time in the military, your sleep disorder may be considered service-connected.

 Medicines and Sleep Disorders: Various medicines cause serious sleeping problems.
 Every medicine will affect different people in different ways.
 Some people develop sleeping problems that are directly related to the medicines they are prescribed.
 If you are taking a medicine for a service-connected impairment and develop sleeping problems, you may be eligible for VA Disability Benefits for sleep problems.